mlopatkin/andlogview/BUILDING.md

 Run `./gradlew check` to run tests.

 Run `./gradlew shadowDistZip` to prepare distributive package.
 The output is placed into `build/distributions`.
-You can specify JDK to use with JAVA_HOME environment variable or by setting `org.gradle.java.home=path/to/jdk/8` in `gradle.settings` file in the root directory of the project.
+You can specify JDK to use with JAVA_HOME environment variable.

 ## Importing into IDE
 #### IDEA